 *The opening of the Hygienic School in 1880 is celebrated on this date.
-This was a school for Blacks opened during America's Reconstruction era.
+This was a school for Blacks that opened during America's Reconstruction era.

 The Hygienic School started as a night school in the basement of Steelton’s Monumental A.M.E.
-Church and by 1890 needed larger more space for the expanding student body.
-One of the first organized protests by Steelton's Black population against the discriminatory practices of the school board was in 1890 when the board attempted to place the Black students in an old, ramshackle hall.
+Church and, by 1890, needed larger, more space for the expanding student body.
+One of the first organized protests by Steelton's Black population against the discriminatory practices of the school board was in 1890, when the board attempted to place the Black students in an old, ramshackle hall.

 Blackwell and Joseph Hill organized the American Protective Association to oppose the school board's plans.
-The Association demanded that appropriate schoolrooms be built for the community's Black children, or that they be given separate rooms in the high school.
+The Association demanded that appropriate schoolrooms be built for the community's Black children or that they be given separate rooms in the high school.
 A compromise was made when someone suggested that the two rooms in the Hygienic Hill School could be used.

 The commitment to education shown by Steelton's Black community was found in the strong role of the Black churches in support of the Hygienic School.
 Graduation ceremonies for Hygienic students completing the eighth grade were often held at local churches.
-When Steelton's Black citizens found that their children who persevered through four more years at Steelton High School were barred from joining the all-white alumni association, they formed the Douglass Association.
+When Steelton's Black citizens found that their children, who persevered through four more years at Steelton High School, were barred from joining the all-white alumni association, they formed the Douglass Association.

-Named for Frederick Douglass, its published aims were encouraging education among the local Black community and the "mental and moral improvement of its members".
-The Hygienic School continued to have an all-Black enrollment through the 1960s as the Supreme Court mandated integration of Pennsylvania public schools was instituted throughout the commonwealth.
+Named for Frederick Douglass, its published aims were encouraging education among the local Black community and the "mental and moral improvement of its members."
+The Hygienic School continued to have an all-Black enrollment through the 1960s as the Supreme Court-mandated integration of Pennsylvania public schools was instituted throughout the commonwealth.

-Instead of being a sore reminder of racial segregation, the Hygienic School stood as a proud symbol of a community's commitment to education and self-reliance.
+Instead of being a reminder of racial segregation, the Hygienic School stood as a proud symbol of a community's commitment to education and self-reliance.